StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_stackpack_provisioning_script.md

   @Override
   ProvisioningIO<scala.Unit> upgrade(Map<String, Object> config, Version previousVersion) {
-    // Return any action that needs to be done when upgrading each instance from `previousVersion` to the latest.
+    // Return any required action when upgrading each instance from `previousVersion` to the latest.
   }

   @Override